 Services to help you settle in Quebec

-- French language courses.
-Students may be able to get a training allowance for some courses.
+- students may be able to get a training allowance for some courses

-- Learn about regulated professions in Quebec and find information to help you work in these professions.
+- find information to help you work in these professions

 - Learning about Québec (PDF, 3.57 MB)